Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-Jira-Cloud.md

 You can install the connector by following these instructions:

 1. Log into your Jira instance as an admin.
 2. Click the admin dropdown and choose Add-ons.
 The Find new apps or Find new add-ons screen loads.

-3. Locate SpiraTest app for Jira.
+3. Locate SpiraPlan app for Jira.
 4. Click Install to download and install your app.
 5. Click Close in the "Installed and ready to go" dialog.

-6. Now you need to configure the add-on to connect to your SpiraTest instance.
+6. Now you need to configure the add-on to connect to your SpiraPlan instance.

 ![](img/Using_SpiraTeam_with_JIRA_5+_50.png)

 Please enter the following information:

--   **SpiraTest URL**: this needs to be the base URL for your SpiraTest instance, typically of the form:
+-   **SpiraPlan URL**: this needs to be the base URL for your SpiraPlan instance, typically of the form:
 -   <https://mysite.spiraservice.net>
 -   <https://demo.spiraservice.net/mysite>

--   **Username**: This is the login you use to connect to SpiraTest
+-   **Username**: This is the login you use to connect to SpiraPlan
 -   **API Key / RSS Token**: This is the RSS Token / API key for the user name you specified.

-You can get the SpiraTest API Key from within the User Profile screen of SpiraTest:
+You can get the SpiraPlan API Key from within the User Profile screen of SpiraPlan :

 ![](img/Using_SpiraTeam_with_JIRA_5+_51.png)